NotDarkn/website/TO-DO.md

 - [x] Change some of the information in the 404 page
 - [x] Change the website to have a bigger font size
 - [x] Change the website to have text dead set fullscreen middle
+- [x] Change the website to start using astro

 ##### Fixed